Our new Master of Research (MRes) programme aims to offer you the finest possible preparation for undertaking original research in psychology.

-You can also draw inspiration from the work of our renowned Centre for Psychological Research as well as our strong links with professional bodies such as the British Psychological Society.
+You can also draw inspiration from the work of our renowned as well as our strong links with professional bodies such as the British Psychological Society.
 We arrange regular research seminars featuring influential guest speakers.

 You will benefit from our excellent facilities, which are used for both teaching and research.
 They include high specification computing labs with specialist software for experiment design and a full range of psychological recording equipment such as EEG and the latest eye tracking equipment for analysing eye movement.

 Our video observation suite features rooms equipped with two-way mirrors and DVD recording equipment for interviews and focus groups.
 We also have research project rooms and a psychology test bank to aid your studies.

 You'll study modules such as:

 - Digital Scholarship and Research Skills Development (40 credits)